 Do not fall in traps like these.
 Increasing muscle glycogen is not a simple task.
 It takes training for many weeks.
 The excess carbohydrates that you consume will only end up getting stored as body fats.

 As is evident, the diet of an athlete impacts their physical fitness.
-To help them perform the best, it is essential to take the help of a physical therapist.
+To help them perform the best, it is essential to take the help of a physical therapist in Fort Myers.

 4. Through Physical Training